6th Army Corps (Republic of China)

 The 6th Army Corps is one of the major formations of the Republic of China Army and is tasked with defending northern Taiwan.

 History

 The Northern Taiwan Army was established in 1950 and was renamed the 1st Army Corps in 1954.
 Its name was changed again in January 1976 to 3rd Army Corps, before being changed again later that same year in August, becoming the 6th Army Corps.

-As of 2019, there are plans for the armored units of the 6th Army Corps to receive 108 modern M1 Abrams tanks from the United States, replacing the older M60 Patton and CM-11 Brave Tiger tanks.
+As of 2019, there are plans for the armored units of the 6th Army Corps to receive 108 modern M1 Abrams tanks from the United States, replacing the older M60 Patton and CM11 Brave Tiger tanks.
 In 2023, soldiers from the 542nd Armored Brigade went to the U.S. for training on the usage of the M1 Abrams.

 In 2021 it was announced that the corps will become part of the 3rd Combat Theater Command.

 Organization

 The 6th Army Corps Headquarters was renamed the 6th Army Corps Command in 2006.

 The structure of the corps is as follows: